-First find the App that you would like to add a Field to in App Studio.
+First, find the App that you would like to add a Field to in App Studio.
 To do this click on the COGs menu and select App Studio which will open App Studio in a new browser tab.
-Once in App Studio, click on the launchpad icon at the top left of the screen and select the App that you are adding the Field to.
-Lastly click on Fields folder in the App configuration to see a list of the Fields in the App.
+Once in App Studio select the App that you are adding the Field to.
+Lastly, click on Fields folder in the App configuration to see a list of the Fields in the App.

 Adding a new Field for an App

-To add a new Field select the Fields folder in the left pane menu and then click on the '+' icon on the right of that row.
-This will open a new property sheet where we can define how the Field will look and what information it is expecting the user to input.
+To add a new Field select the Fields folder in the left pane menu and then click on the 'Add Field' button on the end of the banner at the top of the screen.
+This will open a new add field page where you can select the field type you want to use.

 Label: The label is what will appear beside the Field on a Record to tell Users what data point is being captured by the Field.

 Identifier: The identifier is a unique reference to each Field that data for each Record will be captured against.
 By default, the identifier will take its value from the Label with any white space and special characters removed.
 The identifier must be a minimum of three characters, only contain letters and numbers and start with a letter.
 The identifier will be visible to Users as the column headers in a .csv export of the data from an App.

 Once you have filled in these details for the Field you can save the Field by clicking on the tick at the top right of the screen.
 This will create the Field that you can then use expose to Users by adding them to Templates and Reports.

 Two more features that are common across the majority of Fields are Required and ReadOnly

 Required: By ticking this option a newly created Record will need to have a value in this Field before it can be created or updated.
 It will appear with a red outline until a value has been entered to show that it is required.